KrisQuiBo/KrisQuiBo/README.md

 - 👋 Hi, I’m @KrisQuiBo
-- 👀 I’m interested in finding work as a junior web developer/designer
+- 👀 I want to find junior web developer work.
-- 🌱 I’m currently trying to elevate javascript skills, learn React, also exploring SQL.
+- 🌱 Honing in on javascript skills, React, also exploring SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... kristen@krisquibo.com